Houdini 21.0 Nodes Geometry nodes

 Translate

-If you have a point selected and change this setting, the new option is applied to the point.
+If a joint is selected and you change this setting, the new option is applied to the joint.
+If a joint is not selected, the current option is applied to the next joint you click.

 Enable

-Lets you translate the point.
+Lets you translate the joint.

 Lock